 After moving to the Intuit credentialing system, you’ll also notice that if you reset your payroll account password, you’ll go through the regular Intuit password reset flow.

 If you have questions or issues with the process of moving to the Intuit login credentials, you can call their phone number for help: (844) 391-9894.
-This toll-free phone number will be activated once migrations start in March and will be monitored 6 AM to 6 PM PT, Monday through Friday until May 4th, 2018.
+This toll-free phone number will be monitored 6 AM to 6 PM PT, Monday through Friday.

 If you have any other questions, please feel free to contact me for help.